lucky-swede/migtest/README.md

 # migtest
 Quick program to test MSA migration status on Minecraft.
+The only third party requirement is `requests`.

 I am aware that this program is extremely overly simple.
 I was asked to post this so I did.